The US monkeypox response is failing queer men

 A full month before the World Health Organization declared monkeypox a global health emergency, my gay friends in my group texts had already figured out how to get vaccine appointments, what to do if we were exposed, and where to find the best research on risk and vaccine efficacy.
 These were the same group chats that once contained gossip, lunch orders, and gentle ribbing between friends, but now, we’d also often devote minutes and blocks of text to a virus that we were struggling to find any information about.

 It was June, and at the time, monkeypox had been spreading in Europe and was primarily affecting men who have sex with men.
 New York City Pride — and the numerous parties and celebrations that come with it — was about to start, but according to New York City health officials, the number of cases in New York was very low.
-The caveat: Those were the same New York City health officials who underestimated Covid-19.
+The caveat: Those were the same city health officials who underestimated Covid-19.

 Without advance notice, the city’s health department had made 1,000 doses of Jynneos, the monkeypox vaccine, available the Thursday of Pride.
 The surprise release — like a sneaker drop — didn’t feel like a reassurance.
 It felt more like a late attempt to get out in front of a major problem.